Who Are the Best at Generating Pressure and Stopping It During a Historic Passing Boom?

 At defensive tackle, it’s easy to see why Los Angeles Rams superstar Aaron Donald is considered the best defensive lineman in the league.
 He won his third AP Defensive Player of the Year Award in 2020 and his 46.5 sacks since 2018 are the most in the NFL, four more than T.J.
 Watt’s 42.5.

 While in the middle, the numbers back up conventional wisdom that nose tackles are generally more impactful defending the run, as they only record pressures around two-thirds as often as edge rushers.

 Just as indicated above when comparing edge rushers and defensive tackles, guards give up fewer pressures than tackles.
-So it’s easy to see why it was a big blow to the Green Bay Packers when David Bakhtiari went down with a torn ACL last season.
-According to reports, the team is proceeding as if the left tackle won’t be ready for Week 1.
+So it’s easy to see why it was a big blow to the Green Bay Packers when David Bakhtiari went down with a torn ACL late in 2020.

-The Philadelphia Eagles seem to have at least Jalen Hurts’ right side protected after Nate Herbig and Lane Johnson led their respective positions in PR-A% last season.
+The Philadelphia Eagles seemed to have at least Jalen Hurts’ right side protected after Nate Herbig and Lane Johnson led their respective positions in PR-A% in 2020.

 Though ASR evaluates how often defenders actually get to the quarterback, the one adjustment made in this metric is that it credits ALL players that record a pressure on a sack, even if they weren’t the one to bring down the quarterback.
 This prevents a player from getting punished for tearing into the backfield early and flushing a QB before a teammate finishes the job.